 The absolute answer to the question about why men have affairs is essentially summed up in the idea that either they fear no repercussion or they are psychopathic.

 They are offered an opportunity that they refuse to resist.
 It may simply be the heat of the moment and a wholly unconsidered situation.

 But the fact is that any man who engages in cheating is a willful participant who could have chosen to do otherwise.
-Let’s stop romanticizing and excusing the infidelity in marriage"}'>reasons for infidelity in marriage.
+Let’s stop romanticizing and excusing the reasons for infidelity in marriage.

 With that in mind, the actual reasons why men have affairs are most often self-destructive.
 They are not unconscious hormones driving to a reasonable pre-ordained purpose.